poi-vrc/DressingTools/docs/docs/index.md

 # Introduction

-DressingTools<sup>2</sup> (DT2) is a **simple but advanced**, **non-destructive** and automated cabinet system.
-Dressing an avatar is **as simple as** either **one-click** from the tool window or drag-and-drop to the avatar root.
+DressingTools is a **simple but advanced**, **non-destructive** cabinet/wardrobe system.
+Dressing an avatar with multiple wearables is as simple as just one click!

-It also includes **advanced features** that allows you to customize the bone mappings, avatar/wearable toggles and blendshapes.
-But mostly this **can be automatically drafted for you within a wizard!**
+It also includes **advanced features** that allows you to **customize the bone mappings for incompatible wearables**, **create your own wearable toggles and blendshapes controls**.
+This can be automatically drafted for you!

-By design, DressingTools is not a VRChat-only software and do not require neither DynamicsBones nor VRCSDK to be installed to work.
+By design, DressingTools is portable and not a VRChat-only software.
+You can use it on newer Unity versions and other game projects without VRCSDK installed.

 [![Teaser 1](/img/teaser-1.PNG)](/img/teaser-1.PNG)
 [![Teaser 2](/img/teaser-2.PNG)](/img/teaser-2.PNG)